microsoft/infersharpaction/README.md

 the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and will decorate the PR appropriately (for example -- status check, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).